federatedsecure/whitepaper/README.md

 - **Best practice:** The server may keep look-up-tables for the representation of commonly used objects instead of issuing new UUIDs every time.

+### Microservices

+The architecture is not opinionated on what kind of microservices might be hosted.
+In the context of Privacy-Preserving Computation (PPC), at least the following types of microservices will most probably be implemented:

+-	**(required)** One or more PPC protocols.
+These microservices will at the minimum provide functionality to build peer-to-peer networks with other servers, accept input data and generate cryptographic shares, and execute the PPC protocol.
+They may interact with their peers through the bus and the API or through their own third-party networks.

+-	**(optional)** Some basic microservices for synchronization, e.g. to broadcast public parameters of calculations to other nodes, or to control the joint flow of computation through semaphores and other signals.

 # Results

 ## Implementation